nghiant3223/nghiant3223.github.io/_posts/2025-06-03-memory_allocation_in_go.md

 > For small & large user objects, each size class object typically holds exactly one user object.
 > For tiny user objects, however, multiple user objects can be packed into a single size class object, see [Tiny Objects Allocator](#tiny-objects-allocator).

-Let's consider a span of size class 55 in the worst-case scenario, where it holds three user objects, each with a size of 10241 bytes.
+Let's consider a span of [size class 55](https://github.com/golang/go/blob/go1.24.0/src/runtime/sizeclasses.go#L61) in the worst-case scenario, where it holds three user objects, each with a size of 10241 bytes, i.e. the minimum size for objects of size class 55.
-The waste of 3 size class objects is `3*(10880-(10240+1))=3*639=1917` bytes (10240 is the size of the size class 54), and the tail waste is `4*8192-10880*3=128` bytes.
+The waste of 3 size class objects is `3*(10880-10241)=3*639=1917` bytes, and the tail waste is `4*8192-10880*3=128` bytes.
-Therefore, the total waste of this span is `1917+128=2045` bytes, while the span size is `4*8192=32768` bytes, resulting in the maximum total waste of `2045/32768=6.24%`, as described in the 6th column of the [size class 55](https://github.com/golang/go/blob/go1.24.0/src/runtime/sizeclasses.go#L61) in Go's size class table.
+Therefore, the total waste of this span is `1917+128=2045` bytes, while the span size is `4*8192=32768` bytes, resulting in the maximum total waste of `2045/32768=6.24%`, as described in the 6th column of the size class 55 in Go's size class table.

 Despite the fact that Go uses segregated fit strategy, which is designed to minimize fragmentation, there is still some waste in the memory.
 The total waste of a span reflects how much memory is externally fragmented per span.